 The Lower Sixth tutorial programme is designed to prepare you for the university or employment application process.
 You will begin the year by reviewing your career route preferences and be introduced to UCAS Course Search to help you identify potential subjects to study at university.
 You will be supported throughout the programme by the Sixth Form Tutor team who will also arrange visiting speakers, mock interviews and application practice.
 Your tutor will help you through the application process - whether you are going on to university or to employment.
+ASK Apprenticeships run sessions each year covering degree apprenticeships and preparation for group assessment interviews.

-In the Sixth Form Study Centre, information about new courses and open days is posted up as it arrives and the Higher Education Library contains complete and up-to-date sets of prospectuses and reference books.
+In the Sixth Form Study Centre, information about new courses and open days is posted on the School's website careers page and notice boards.
 There is easy access to the internet and the wealth of information it provides about universities and careers.
+Students also have access to Morrisby profiling online, which offers on-going university course & careers information.
 Your parents are welcome to join you in browsing through this information.